LeavenKworth/OpenAI-Chatbot/README.md

    - Calls appropriate Midterm API(s)
    - Forms a response
 5. Natural Language Conversion
-   -The AI Agent converts the raw API response into a natural language reply (e.g., user-friendly explanation or summary).
+   - The AI Agent converts the raw API response into a natural language reply (e.g., user-friendly explanation or summary).
 6. Final Response Delivery
-   -The AI Agent sends the human-readable message to the API Gateway, which then forwards it to the React UI.
+   - The AI Agent sends the human-readable message to the API Gateway, which then forwards it to the React UI.
 7. UI Update
-   -The chat interface updates with the final message, completing the interaction.
+   - The chat interface updates with the final message, completing the interaction.

 ---